0x0M03II/C910_Emulator/README.md

 # Emulator

-I decide to just write an emulator for the C910 Processor to support [GREENOS]().
-I'm anticipating a delay of 2 weeks to complete this emulator ...
+I decided to just write an emulator for the C910 Processor to support [GREENOS](https://github.com/0x0M03II/GreenOS).
+I'm anticipating a delay of
+2 weeks to complete this emulator ...
 I have a job and this is a hobby!

 # Additions to Unicorn